-(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2022 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-40287 IKENA ONCOLOGY, INC. (Exact Name of Registrant as Specified in its Charter) 81-1697316 Delaware (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 645 Summer Street, Suite 101 Boston, MA 02210 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (857) 273-8343 Securities registered pursuant to Section 12(b) of the Act: Trading Title of each class Name of each exchange on which registered Symbol(s) Common Stock, par value \$0.001 per share IKNA The Nasdaq Global Market Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-No □ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer Non-accelerated filer \times Smaller reporting company X Emerging growth company X

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. □

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-As of April 30, 2022, the registrant had 36,163,291 shares of common stock, \$0.001 par value per share, outstanding,
+• (Mark One) ⊠ QUARTERLY REPORT PURSUANT TO SECTION : 13 OR 15(d) OF THE SECURITI FS EXCHANGE ACT OF 1934 e quarterly period ended June 30 For the OR , 2022 TECHNOLOGIACE OF 1014 ☐ TRANSITION REPORT PURSUANT TO SECTION For the transition per Co ommission File Number: 001-4028 37 A ONCOLOGY ne of Registrant as Specified in its Delaware (State or other jurisdiction of incorporation or organization) 81-1697316 (I.R.S.
+Employer Identification No.) 645 Summer Street, Suite 101 Boston, MA (Address of principal executive offices) 02210 (Zip Code) Registrant's telepi hone number, including area code e: (857) 273-8343 , , Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share IKNA The Nasdaq Global Market Indicate by check mark whether the registrant (1) has filed preceding 12 months (or for such shorter period that the registrant v Yes \boxtimes No \square on 13 or 15(d) of the Securities Exchange Act of 1934 during) has been subject to such filing requirements for the past 90 Indicate by check mark whether the registrant has submitted S-T ($\S 232.405$ of this chapter) during the preceding 12 months (or f File required to be submitted pursuant to Rule 405 of Regula t was required to submit such files).
+Yes \boxtimes No \square tion Indicate by check mark whether the registrant is a large ac growth company.
+See the definitions of "large accelerated filer," "ac Exchange Act. n-accelerated filer, smaller reporting company, or an emergin npany," and "emerging growth company" in Rule 12b-2 of the Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company X Emerging growth company X If an emerging growth company, indicate by check mark if revised financial accounting standards provided pursuant to Section e extended transition period for complying with any new or Indicate by check mark whether the registrant is a shell con mpany (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes As of July 31, 2022, the registrant had 36,257,493 shares of of common stock, \$0.001 par value per share, outstanding.